Urinary Tract Infection (UTI)

 - Pressure in the lower belly.

 - Urine that looks milky, cloudy, or reddish in color.
-If you see blood in your urine, tell a doctor right away.
+If you see blood in your urine, contact a healthcare provider right away.

 - Feeling tired or shaky.

-- Drink lots of fluid.
-Water is best.
-Try to drink 6 to 8 glasses a day.
+- Drink lots of fluid—water is best—and try to drink six to eight glasses a day.
 Fluid can wash the bacteria from your system.

 - Urinate frequently.
 Go to the bathroom when you first feel the urge.